 We’ll look over your claim and walk you through anything you need to do.
 We may need to send a specialist to view your property, but we’ll find a time that works for you.
 We may also need to ask you for more information.

-Natural disasters can strike at any time and are becoming more common and severe due to climate change.
-It’s important to ensure you’re carrying enough insurance to protect your home, contents, and car in the event of a natural disaster.
+Natural hazards can strike at any time and are becoming more common and severe due to climate change.
+It’s important to ensure you’re carrying enough insurance to protect your home, contents, and car in the event of a natural hazard.

 Your insurance costs will vary depending on a range of factors and the level of coverage you require.
 Call us at 0800 267 263 to speak to one of our insurance specialists to find the right level of cover for you or get a home, contents or car insurance quote online.